fido-device-onboard/pri-fidoiot/demo/owner/README.md

 - `owner_to0_scheduling_enabled`

-  Auto completes TO0 for GUIDs with DI complete state.
+  Schedule eligible devices for TO0, as present in `TO2_DEVICES` table.
+If true, automatic TO0 scheduling is enabled.
+If false, TO0 scheduling is disabled.

-  Default value: false
+  Default value: true

 - `owner_to0_scheduling_interval`